MissStrong/ICD2O/Notes/Unit 3/Note 01 - HTML Basics.md

 There are several versions of HTML.
 The current one is called HTML5.

 HTML files have the extention `.html`.
-The filename `index.html` indicates a homepage of a website (Try adding */index.html* at the end of a homepage URL to see what happens!).
+The filename `index.html` indicates a homepage of a website.

 ### Required HTML Tags